orbitalquark/textadept/docs/api.md

 #### `view.caret_line_visible_always`

 Always show the caret line, even when the view is not in focus.
-The default value is `false`, showing the line only when the view is in focus.
+The default value is `true`, but only for the current view, and only while Textadept has focus.

 <a id="view.caret_line_layer"></a>
 #### `view.caret_line_layer`